Skip to main content

 This principle extends to all hormonal interventions.
 The receptors for testosterone, estrogen, and other hormones also exhibit circadian fluctuations in their sensitivity and expression.
 Administering an exogenous hormone via TRT or HRT to a system where receptor sensitivity is blunted or temporally shifted due to sleep loss will inevitably lead to a suboptimal clinical response.

 The hormone is present, but its ability to exert its biological effect at the cellular level is impaired.
-Therefore, stabilizing circadian rhythm and restoring healthy is a primary, front-line intervention required to unlock the full potential of any subsequent hormonal treatment.
+Therefore, stabilizing circadian rhythm and restoring healthy sleep architecture is a primary, front-line intervention required to unlock the full potential of any subsequent hormonal treatment.

 Table 2 ∞ Circadian Disruption and Therapeutic Interference